markjet7/steamdrawio/README.md

 # Installation
-This package draws a horizontal flowchart of a biosteam model using the NetworkX package.
+This package draws a horizontal flowchart of a biosteam model using the igraph package.

 Install the steamdrawio package using pip:
 ```